Excavate in Italy! Apply Now

 Post Field School.
 Many of our alumni have gone on to graduate programs in History, Classics, Archaeology, Conservation and Anthropology.
 Among these are programs at Cambridge University, University of Oxford, University of Edinburgh, Durham University, the University of Manchester, Boston University, the University of Toronto, Harvard University, the University of South Florida, Villanova University, University of Oregon, the College of William and Mary, and the Fulbright Fellowship Program.

 Program participants will live in an agriturismo (an agriturismo is a working farm with sleeping accomodations and a restaurant), called Le Colline (http://www.agriturismolecolline.com), located very close to the Vacone villa site (< 2 km).
 Le Colline has rooms of two to four people, each with a separate bathroom.
 The agriturismo has internet access and will provide us with a means to do laundry.
 All meals will be provided at the agriturismo for staff and students Sunday dinner through Friday lunch as part of the program costs.
 Students will have to pay for their own meals at other times (Friday dinner through Sunday lunch), from the agriturismo or elsewhere.
 Students will also be able to visit the town of Vacone and other local towns regularly.

 Students will travel to Rome or other nearby locales on the weekends.
 On Friday afternoon, staff arrange for students to be taken to a nearby train-station (Poggio Mirteto) for a direct train into Rome (ca. 45 minutes); likewise, students are picked up on Sunday late afternoon from Poggio Mirteto back to the agriturismo.
-The exception will be the last Friday (Aug.
-10, 2019) when students will stay until Sunday morning (Aug.
-11, 2019), receiving meals until then as part of the program costs.
+The exception will be the last Friday (July 31, 2020) when students will stay until Saturday morning (Aug.
+1, 2020), Friday dinner being included in the program costs.